angular/angular/aio/content/guide/universal.md

 The Universal app displays the Dashboard page in just 0.4 seconds, since it displays without waiting for the JavaScript to load.
 The app would not be fully functional until its JavaScript bundles have loaded, which would be comparable to the load time for the AOT app, but the user can view the first page immediately.

+> Note that this is a single test with a single sample app, and does not represent expected results from other environments or applications.

-> If you want your app to be usable on slow networks, AOT is a must.
+If you want your app to be usable on slow networks, AOT is a must.
 Universal should be considered if first impressions are important.

 ## The Example <a name="the-example"></a>